 In September 2017, a group of stakeholders from Kern County approached the SJJPA with a proposal for faster service between Sacramento and Bakersfield by running a morning northbound and evening southbound express train that would skip seven stations.
 The proposal would add Express Service in the morning direct to Sacramento from the South San Joaquin Valley (currently only served by a Thruway Bus connection in Stockton).
 The proposal was presented to the SJJPA Board on September 22, 2017.
-The Board directed staff to further study the proposal for consideration as part of the Spring 2020 schedule change.
-In 2020, SJJPA will conduct a more detailed analysis of the proposal in coordination with the State and host railroads.
-Analysis will include ridership forecasts (including potential Thruway Bus connections), operational analysis to verify travel time savings, and the identification of potential operational issues and/or benefits.
+The Board directed staff to further study the proposal.
+In 2022 SJJPA will present the findings of the more detailed analysis that was done in coordination with the State and host railroads.
+Analysis included operational analysis to verify travel time savings, and the identification of potential operational issues and/or benefits.